Fay, Oklahoma

-Fay is an Unincorporated area and census-designated place located on State Highway 33 in the extreme southeastern corner of Dewey County, Oklahoma, United States.
-There is a grainery at Fay, a small convenience grocery, and a community hall with auditorium.
-Also located at Fay is the headquarters of Indian Records Inc.
+Fay is an unincorporated community located on State Highway 33 in the extreme southeastern corner of Dewey County, Oklahoma, United States.
+As of the 2020 census, Fay had a population of 32.

 History

 Platted along the St. Louis-San Francisco Railway line, the Fay Post Office opened April 19, 1894.
 Fay was named after Fay Fisco, the son of the first postmaster.